Welcome to Fort Drum, New York

 Home of the 10th Mountain Division (Light Infantry)

 Fort Drum is the home of the 10th Mountain Division (LI), located in northern New York’s picturesque North Country.
 The installation is in the middle of one of the most historically unique and geographically beautiful areas of the United States.
 Fort Drum is approximately 30 miles south of Canada, with the Great Lakes to the west, the Adirondack Mountains to the east, and the St. Lawrence River and the Thousand Islands in between.
 The installation covers about 107,265 acres, or 168 square miles, stretching into two counties.

 More than 15,000 military service members and about 3,700 civilian personnel (including contractors) work at Fort Drum, with about 15,000 family members living on post or in the local area.
 In addition, more than 3,000 military retirees reside within the local region.

 Fort Drum provides full-spectrum training and base operations support to all of the service branches, 11 states, and parts of Canada.
 Annually, Fort Drum offers training and base operations support to more than 26,500 Reserve and National Guard members as well as personnel from other federal, state, and local agencies.

 Fort Drum Access Control

-- Complete IMDR-ES Form 3.
+* To apply for a day pass, complete IMDR-ES Form 3.
 The form is available at the VCC and on this website, and it can be hand-delivered or emailed to the VCC.

-- Visitors who wish to bring their vehicle on post must present a valid driver's license, registration and proof of insurance.
+* Visitors who wish to bring their vehicle on post must present a valid driver's license, registration, and proof of insurance.

 - Be 18 or older and fall into one of the following categories: Soldiers, family members, retirees and their spouses, or Department of the Army civilian employees.